-There are many traditional toys in Vietnam that were invented a very long time ago and passed down from generation to generation.
+Many traditional toys in Vietnam were invented a very long time ago and passed down from generation to generation.
 Depending on the region, these toys and games are varied.
-In this guide, here is a list of some of the most popular toys and games that are the most iconic to represent Vietnamese culture.
+In this guide, here is a list of some of the most popular and iconic toys and games that represent Vietnamese culture.

 What is Tò He?
 To He is a small figurine made from glutinous rice powder instead of plastic.
 It is one of the iconic traditional toys of Vietnam, especially popular in the northern countryside.
-This is also popular in the south, likely due to the northern artisans migrating south.
-The clay of Tò He is made of flour and used as substitutes for the offerings in worship ceremonies explaining why they usually come in the shape of animals, such as chickens, cows, pigs, fish, or flowers like roses.
+This is also popular in the south, likely due to the artisans of the north migrating south.
+The clay of Tò He is made of flour and used as a substitute for the offerings in worship ceremonies explaining why they usually come in the shape of animals, such as chickens, cows, pigs, fish, or flowers like roses.

 The Making of Tò He.
-The process of producing a colorful Tò He figurine includes preparing the dough, boiling the dough, adding food colors, and the most important part – intricate details and creativity to form the figurines.
-First, mix an appropriate portion of glutinous rice flour and water together (glutinous rice flour will keep the elasticity of the product, especially when the weather is hot and dry).
+Producing a colorful Tò He figurine includes preparing the dough, boiling the dough, adding food colors, and most crucial part – intricate details and creativity to form the figures.
+First, mix an appropriate portion of glutinous rice flour and water together (glutinous rice flour will keep the product’s elasticity, especially when the weather is hot and dry).

 Previously, people used vegetable-derived colors but now industrial food colors are used as substitutes for convenience.

 - Red: from spiny bitter gourd fruit or cape jasmine

 - Green: from galangal leaves

 - Blue: from indigo leaves